Become a member

 As the industry super fund for transport and on demand delivery workers we've got the experience and expertise to help you with your superannuation.
 We're proud to look after people in transport and to throw our support behind the industry and all who work in it.

-As a member of a profit-to-member super fund, you can be confident that profits end up in your account.
+As a member of an industry super fund, you can be confident we are run only for members.
 TWUSUPER is aligned with the needs and interests of transport workers – from the investment options we offer, through to tailored insurance cover.
 Joining us is easy - you can complete your registration online in minutes.

 Currently, gig workers in Australia are mainly classed as self-employed by the ATO if they're paid 'per job' and are not part of a company's payroll.
 This may change in the future (as it is starting to elsewhere) - but for now, the ATO will generally class the income you make from these jobs as coming from self-employment as a sole trader*.